agersant/crystal/docs/api/input/configure_autorepeat.md

 # crystal.input.configure_autorepeat

 Defines which actions emit events while inputs are being held, and how frequently.
-By default, actions emit a `"+action"` (eg. `"+jump"`) event when the corresponding input is pressed, and a `"-action"` event when it is released.
-With autorepeat, it is possible to configure an action to also emit periodic `"+action"` events while the input is being held.
+By default, actions emit a `"+action"` event (eg. `"+jump"`) when the corresponding input is pressed, and a `"-action"` event when it is released.
+With autorepeat, it is possible to configure an action to emit periodic `"+action"` events while the input is being held.

 ## Usage